RouEmpire/the-creative-media-note/pages/Vue JS.md

 			  const App = Vue.createApp();
 			  ```
 			- The command `Vue.createApp()` is the command that create and store the content of you website (eg., HTML Elements, variable, functions)
 		- Now, we create app, but doesn't mount it to the HTML files anymore.
-I order to do that, use `App.mount()` method.
+In order to do that, use `App.mount()` method.
 Put the ID of the `<div>` you want to mount as a method argument.
 		  logseq.order-list-type:: number
 			- First, Make sure you have `<div>` that has an ID on it.
 				- ```html